Ohtuproju2021syksy/Discord-Bot-better/documentation/usermanual-student.md

-# User manual fot student
+# User manual for student

 ### About Discord